 Music Theory is a course designed for students who have a serious interest in understanding the fundamentals of music and applying those fundamentals to composition and arranging.
 Students will learn basic concepts of pitch, rhythm, harmony, scales, and modes.
 Students will also be drilled in ear training, sight singing, and dictation.
-In Music Theory, students will learn to apply those fundamentals to basic composition projects using small form.
-It is preferred that students are able to play an instrument or sing so that compositions and arrangements can be played in class.
+In Music Theory, students will learn to apply those fundamentals to basic composition projects.

-870 MEDIA PRODCUTION: Podcasts, TV & Music Industry
+870 MEDIA PRODUCTION: Podcasts, TV & Music Industry